 Sacred architecture of Karabakh: the Govhar Agha mosques and beyond

-A guide to the historic mosques and sacred architecture of Karabakh — the Govhar Agha mosques of Shusha, the Aghdam Juma Mosque, and how restoration is bringing these buildings back.
+The historic mosques and sacred architecture of Karabakh — the Govhar Agha mosque in Shusha, the Aghdam Juma Mosque, and how restoration is reviving them.

 The Govhar Agha mosques of Shusha